-A learner who has TB disease may be required to stay at home until their TB becomes non-infectious.
+When you have TB disease you may be required to stay at home until the TB becomes non-infectious.
+Non-infectious means that the patient with TB will not infect other children or adults with TB.
 This usually happens within 10-14 days of starting TB treatment.
-Any time away from school may have an adverse impact on learning, as learners will miss out on a number of lessons.
-Missing school due to TB may stigmatise a child or teacher.
+However, any time away from school may have an adverse impact on your learning, as you will miss out on a number of lessons and may be stigmatised due to being ill from TB.